 It can be tough to convince a dog to return the ball to you once he has it.
 It helps if your dog knows the drop it or release command.
 Practice that before you play fetch with a dog, and as soon as returns to you, give him the command "drop it."
 If he releases the ball, give him praise, and then throw the ball again as his reward.

-If your dog refuses to release the ball, you need to have a few tricks up your sleeve.
+If your dog will not release the ball, you need to make it worthwhile to release.
 Keep some treats on hand.
 Give your dog the "drop it" command, and then show him some treats.
 He'll have to release the ball in order to get the treats.
 Make sure you wait until you have the ball back in your possession before giving the dog a treat.
-Then give him a double reward by throwing the ball to continue the game.
+Then give him an additional reward by throwing the ball to continue the game.

-Another option, instead of treats, is to use two balls.
+Another option is to use two balls instead of treats.